algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xc4
 - Stack: ..., A: uint64, B: uint64 &rarr; ..., any
-- push Bth scratch space index of the Ath transaction in the current group
+- Bth scratch space value of the Ath transaction in the current group
 - Availability: v6
 - Mode: Application